 It’s spicy in every bite (don’t worry you can add that as per your taste) but with tiny bits of raisins hidden in between for that sweet surprise.

-I’ve made these Spicy Indian Fish Croquette (Bengali Macher Chop) so many times that now if you ask me to make them, I would just eyeball the ingredients and get on with it.
+I’ve made these Indian Fish Croquette – Bengali Macher Chop so many times that now if you ask me to make them, I would just eyeball the ingredients and get on with it.

-I love the street vendor recipe but it’s really really heavy (lots of spices + oil).
+Now, Who Doesn’t Love street food !!!!!
+But they are really really heavy (lots of spices + oil).

 So, I mixed the two versions and made this which is perfect for every now and then without us fretting over the oil/spices/heaviness of the recipe.